 The controller uses sensing devices to sense what position the rotor is in at any given time.
-By sensing the position of the rotor and then switching the motor windings on and off in sequence, the rotor shaft turns the blower.
+By sensing the position of the rotor and then switching the motor windings on an

-All SL280DFVK blower motors use single phase power.
+Blower motors use single phase power.
 An external run capacitor is not used.
 The motor uses permanently lubricated ball-type bearings.